 As we grow older, our body also grows and matures – most of our major bodily functions starts to deteriorate.
 One of the fastest one to do so is our eyesight.
 It begins with not being able to differentiate easily similar colors, then comes the shapes.
 In some cases, if the designer of the assisted living community puts a magazine stand on the floor with the same color as the wall then residents may not see it, causing a potential fall.

-Objects and furnitures on the ground should always have contrasting colors so it would be more visible.
-In this line, furnitures and objects made of glass are dis-encouraged since our seniors won’t be able to see it.
+Objects and furniture on the ground should always have contrasting colors so it would be more visible.
+In this line, furniture and objects made of glass are dis-encouraged since our seniors won’t be able to see it.

 3. Maximize technology for fall prevention

 A lot of assisted living technologies make use of mobile and built-in technology such as mobile personal emergency response system or PERs.
 Adam shares that assisted living communities that partner with PERs are able to let their residents wear a mobile medical alerting device that they can use in case of emergencies.
 A quick response can help in preventing the risks of falls.